data-lessons/SQL-business/_episodes/01-sql-data.md

 | MULTISET                           | A variable-length and unordered collection of elements                                                   |
 | XML                                | Stores XML data                                                                                          |

-*SQLite does not have a separate storage class for storing dates and/or times, but SQLite is capable of storing dates and times as TEXT, REAL or INTEGER values.
-In the database we used today, the date attribute is stored as text in "YYYY-MM-DD" format.

 ## <a name="datatypediffs"></a> SQL Data Type Quick Reference